WordPress Plugin v2

 Global level transformations

 Global level transformations apply to all images or video throughout your site.
-They can be set using the two global settings tabs (one for images and one for videos).
-Global level transformations can have taxonomy and individual transformations concatenated to the end or they can be overwritten.
-The best practice for global level transformations is to ensure they don’t edit the content of the media too significantly and therefore would not need to be overwritten.
+Global level transformations can have taxonomy and individual transformations appended to the end or they can be overwritten.
+The best practice for global level transformations is to ensure they don't edit the content of the media too significantly and therefore would not need to be overwritten.
 An example would be to add a watermark to all your media assets.

 Taxonomy level transformations